The 4K movie revolution is well under way.

 One of the first movies released on 4K Blu-ray - certainly one of the first announced - Kingsman is based on a Mark Millar comic book and was our favourite film of 2015.

 The transfer matches the quality of the movie itself, with excellent sequences, such as the pub fight, benefiting greatly from a wider colour gamut and contrast.
+The recently released sequel, Kingsman: The Golden Circle, is also an excellent transfer but not as good as the first in film terms.

 Mad Max: Fury Road